arrow-kt/arrow/arrow-docs/docs/docs/patterns/glossary/README.md

 ### Typeclasses

 A typeclass is a specification for one behavior associated with a single type.
 This behavior is checked by a test suite called the "laws" for that typeclass.
+These test suites are available in the package arrow-tests.

 What differentiates typeclasses from regular OOP inheritance is that typeclasses are meant to be implemented outside of their types.
 The association is done using generic parametrization rather than the usual subclassing by implementing the interface.